savonet/book/audio.md

 #### Rotating tracks

-The most basic strategy consists in inserting one jingle every _n_ tracks, which is easily achieved thanks to the `rotate` operator.
+The most basic strategy consists in inserting one jingle every _n_ tracks, which is easily achieved thanks to the `rotate`\indexop{rotate} operator.
 It takes a list of sources and a list of weights associated to each source (in the argument labeled `weight`), and selects tracks from the sources according to the weights.
 For instance, in the following script